kevinburke/targets/readme.md

 - Create a target-looking object in Photoshop
 - Add "distractor" targets around the red target

-- Anonymous data publisher
-- Server side code to manage the data (maybe just dumping to text files at first)

 ### Installing/Building

 I haven't actually tested this, but you should be able to load this folder as